Is it cheaper to rent or buy a home in Australia?

 The stability to know you won’t get kicked out of your home at the end of a rental period is one of the biggest benefits of homeownership.
 It gives families the stability and freedom to build relationships in their local community and allows kids to be settled in schools and sporting commitments.

-It also gives you the freedom to paint, decorate and hang things on walls whenever you wish!
+Homeowners also have the freedom to paint, decorate and hang things on walls whenever you wish!

 Rise in house prices over time